This doc is for data analysts and developers

 Attribution allows for the export of various raw data points and data generated by Attribution itself to be used by data analysts at your company.
 You can use this data to build custom reports and have deeper insights into your raw data.
 Please be aware that raw data exports are unattributed without any model applied to it, if you'd like to create a model with this data you'd have to build it yourself.

-Data consists of a number of linked tables that can be dumped in a few formats, either CSV or Apache Parquet (for more supported options see Amazon Redshift UNLOAD command).
+Data consists of a number of linked tables that are dumped in Apache Parquet, which is best suitable for cloud warehouses, a CSV export format is also possible (for more supported options see Amazon Redshift UNLOAD command).

 Data is in dumped in two ways: